Education Research Current Organisation and Cooperation NL

 • Effective cooperation and communication with both societal actors and with researchers from scientific disciplines other than health and life sciences.

-You’ll be able to choose one of five specialisations, each requiring you to take one compulsory course, which counts for 6 EC.
+You’ll be able to choose one of four specialisations, each requiring you to take one compulsory course, which counts for 6 EC.
 You will also follow two other courses within your specialisation for a minimum of 12 EC (18 EC in total).
 You will conduct two internships, of which at least one should be in the field of your specialisation

 This two-year programme counts for a total of 120 ECs.